Musk says Twitter may charge slight fee for commercial, government users | Technology

 Musk says Twitter may charge slight fee for commercial, government users

 "Twitter will always be free for casual users, but maybe a slight cost for commercial/government users," Musk said in a tweet https://twitter.com/elonmusk/status/1521630589710872576.
-Twitter did not immediately respond to a request for comment from Reuters.
+Twitter declined to comment when contacted by Reuters.

 Tesla chief Musk has been suggesting a raft of changes to Twitter since last month.
-After adding the company to his cart recently, Musk said he wanted to enhance the platform with new features, making the algorithms open source to increase trust, defeating the spam bots, and authenticating all humans.
+After adding the company to his cart recently, Musk said he wanted to enhance the platform with new features, make the algorithms open source to increase trust, defeat spam bots, and authenticate all humans.
 Last month, even before reaching a deal with Twitter, Musk had suggested few changes to the Twitter Blue premium subscription service, including slashing its price.

-At the annual Met Gala in New York on Monday, Musk said he would make Twitter transparent about how tweets are promoted or demoted and wanted its software to be publicly available for critique.
+Earlier this week at the annual Met Gala in New York on Monday, Musk also said he would make Twitter transparent about how tweets are promoted or demoted and wanted its software to be publicly available for critique.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)